agavrel/42_CheatSheet/README.md

 **It does not matter if you fail a project, an exam or a day as long as you keep striving**.
 Someone who has never been interested before in Computer Science would never be able to complete everything in time, yet he will not prevent from being successful.

 ### My guess on the success criteria
-* **0x00 Come as you are** ... or forget this shit and prepare a little bit with [subjects on github](https://github.com/Binary-Hackers/42_Subjects/tree/master/01_Piscines/C/EN), courtesy of my friend binary hacker.
+* **0x00 Come as you are** ... or forget this bullshit and prepare a little bit with [subjects on github](https://github.com/Binary-Hackers/42_Subjects/tree/master/01_Piscines/C/EN), courtesy of my friend binary hacker.

 * **0x01 Prepare to nail the exams** on the 4 exams session, knowing that the 3 firsts exams are limited in term of how far you can go and it is not a big deal to miss the first 3 exams as the most important is IMHO the maximum level you can reach. **Succeeding the first 4 exercises (36 pts)** should be enough to make sure you quality.